 It is not always possible to arrange master classes when there are no scheduling conflicts.
 Please note that attendance is mandatory at master classes for the student’s instrument.
 The master class schedule (in addition to all performance schedules) is available on the Asimut calendar.
 Advance notice will be given by the registrar when a master class will have a major impact on classroom attendance.

 Please see Student Release Requests in the All-Faculty section of this Handbook.
 Students in danger of failure should not be released from class.

-Instructors may opt out of this departmental policy as long as it is made clear in their syllabi.
+Instructors may opt out of their departmental policy as long as it is made clear in their syllabi.